 Being both a Division I athlete and a Park Scholar could be daunting for a freshman, but not for varsity cheerleader Mikayla Raleigh ’17.
 A young master of the art of time management, Raleigh is making the most of her collegiate experience.

-posted 2012.10.15 Carl Smith ‘16 distinctly remembers his first video game.
+Carl Smith ‘16 distinctly remembers his first video game.
 What intrigued Smith most about The Simpsons Road Rage game was the fact that it featured a nuclear power plant.
 After learning about how nuclear plants generate significant amounts of electricity, Smith became fascinated by radiation and all of its properties — at the age of eight.
 Several years later, his mother passed away.
 This experience prompted him to reflect on his life and his future aspirations.
-Ultimately, it nudged him
+Ultimately, it nudged him in the

 Read more »